CybotAS/CookiebotWP/documentation/how-to-block-cookies.md

 - [Cookie_Consent_Interface](#cookie-consent-interface)
 - [Buffer_Output_Interface](#buffer-output-interface)

-List of helpers to block cookies differently
+List of helpers to block cookies
 ---
 - [remove_action](#remove-action)
 - [cookiebot_remove_class_action](#cookiebot-remove-class-action)

 # Settings Service Interface

+The Settings Service is used to store and retrieve settings.

+Example settings:

-Settings Service is used to get settings information.
-For example to see if the addon is installed or not.
-For example to get the placeholder text.
+- Check if the addon is installed or not.
+- Get the placeholder text that should be displayed to renew ones consent.
+- Get the tracking types that the addon needs consent for, if it should be executed

-For example this will return the selected cookie types in the backend:
+This will return the configured cookie types for an addon:
 ```
 $this->settings->get_cookie_types( $this->get_option_name() );
 ```

 # Script Loader Tag Interface

 Script Loader Tag is used to manipulate the enqeueud scripts.
-It will add cookiebot script attributes to the script tag so the cookiebot can block the script while the consent is not given.
+It will add cookiebot script attributes to the script tag so the cookiebot can block the script while consent is not given.

-For example:
+Example:

-This will manipulate scripts added with the handle 'addtoany'.
+Below function will manipulate scripts added with the handle 'addtoany'.
 The second parameter will send the cookie types that were selected in the backend.
-Those types will be implemented into the script attributes.
+Those types will be implemented into the data-cookieconsent attribute.
 ```
 $this->script_loader_tag->add_tag( 'addtoany', $this->get_cookie_types() );

-// this will change the script tag into this
+// will change the script tag into this
 <script text='text/plain' data-cookieconsent='statistics,marketing'>
 ```